WordPress Plugins (and ClassicPress too!)

 ActivityPub (WP/CP)

 (Almost) seamlessly connects your blog to the Fediverse.
 It doesn’t auto-post to another server, it turns your WordPress blog into its own instance like a Mastodon server, so people can follow and reply to your blog directly from their Mastodon/GoToSocial/whatever account.
 Images are attached to the Fediverse view, and remote replies show up locally as comments.
 People can boost your post directly instead of just linking to it.
-Used to have issues with longer reply chains, but it looks like that’s fixed now.
+And they’re still adding more capabilities with each release.

 (It doesn’t let your blog follow other Fediverse accounts, but it can integrate with the WP Friends plugin, which does.)